amnoah/BetterScoreboard/ReadMe.md

 # Documentation

+For information on conditions in BetterScoreboard, please check the [Conditions wiki](https://github.com/amnoah/BetterScoreboard/wiki/Conditions).

-For information on how to configure BetterScoreboard and create scoreboard, please check the [Config wiki](https://github.com/amnoah/BetterScoreboard/wiki/Config).
+For information on how to configure BetterScoreboard, please check the [Config wiki](https://github.com/amnoah/BetterScoreboard/wiki/Config).

 For information on how to use placeholders in BetterScoreboard, please check the [Placeholders wiki](https://github.com/amnoah/BetterScoreboard/wiki/Placeholders).

+For information on how to create scoreboards in BetterScoreboard, please check the [Scoreboards wiki](https://github.com/amnoah/BetterScoreboard/wiki/Scoreboards).

 For information on how to use triggers in BetterScoreboard, please check the [Triggers wiki](https://github.com/amnoah/BetterScoreboard/wiki/Triggers).